 You’ve only just met.
 But she already knows you so well.
 When Rachel moves into the spare room in Mary’s flat, everyone is quick to jump to the conclusion that there’s something strange about her.
 Everyone apart from Mary.

 And when Rachel starts sleepwalking, everyone’s fears grow.
 But there’s something about the new girl that Mary can’t help but trust, and having recently escaped a toxic relationship, she needs the support.

 Rachel becomes a friend and an ally, and Mary soon discovers that they have more in common than she ever could have imagined.

 In fact, Rachel seems to know more about Mary than she knows about herself…

 My Fucking Thoughts: I love this cover!
-And I’m hoping the “single white female” vibe works better in this than it’s working in The Last Mrs. Parrish because I love that trope, but it hasn’t been done properly in a while.
+And I’m hoping the “single white female” vibe works better in this than it did in The Last Mrs. Parrish, because I love that trope, but it hasn’t been done properly in a while.
 It always turns out too cheesy/dramatic or silly.
 I want serious scares and suspense.
 Gimme!